-In the very nature of the case, Has Reference justification can have reference to the Past only to the past.
+In the very nature of the case, justification can have reference only to the past.
 We are "justified freely by his grace through the redemption that is in Christ Jesus; whom God hath set forth to be a propitiation, through faith in his blood, to declare his righteousness for the remission of sins that are past."
 Rom.
 3: 24, 25.

-God grants no indulgences for sin.
-Grants no He forgives sins only that he may Indulgences remove them; that he may take out of the heart the desire for sin, and out of the life indulgence in sin.
-"If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness."
+Grants no Indulgences for sin.
+He forgives sins only that he may remove them; that he may take out of the life indulgence in sin.
+"If we confess our sins, he is faithful and just to forgive us our sins, and to 'cleanse us from all unrighteousness."
 I John I:9.

-Sin is violation of the law of God.
-What Sin Is Says the apostle John: "Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law."
+What Sin Is Sin is violation of the law of God.
+Says the apostle John: "Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law."
 I John 3:4.

-The law here referred to is beyond What Law all question the moral law, the Decalogue, the law of which our Saviour spoke when he said, "If thou will enter into life, keep the commandments."
+What Law The Iaw here referred to is beyond all question the moral law, the Decalogue, the law of which our Saviour spoke when he said, "If thou will enter into life, keep the commandments."
 Matt.
 19:17.

-But the young man could not He Was Not keep that law.
-He thought that Keeping It he could, and even imagined that he had, but Jesus showed him that he was not keeping it, for he esteemed his riches more highly than he did God, and was therefore transgressing the first commandment.
+He Was Not Keeping It

+he had, but Jesus showed him that he was not keeping it, for he esteemed his riches more highly than he did God, and was therefore transgressing the first commandment.

-God's law is perfect, and only How to Keep lt a perfect being can keep a perfect law; therefore no man whom sin has touched can keep the law of God.
+How to Keep It God's law is perfect, and only a perfect being can keep a perfect law; therefore no man whom sin has touched can keep the law of God.
 That law can be kept in human flesh only by the one perfect man, the Lord Jesus Christ, who is at once the Son of God and the Son of man.

-Justification identifies us Identified with Him with Christ.
-His righteousness is imputed to us, that is, it is counted as ours : yea, it is ours, because it is given to us as a free gift, so that it belongs to us as truly as though we had ourselves kept the law.
+Identified with Him Justification identifies us with Christ.
+His right-eousness is imputed to us, that is, it is counted as ours: yea, it is ours, because it is given to us as a free gift, so that it belongs to us as truly as though we had ourselves kept the law.